-“Who was at fault?” is another question that our attorneys will ask you.
-If you were in an accident because you had been drinking and you ran a stop sign – which is what happened to Seth Smiley when he was five years old and someone hit the car he was in – you do have a personal injury case on your hands, just not a good one.
+“Who was at fault?” is another question our attorneys will ask you.
+If you were in an accident because you had been drinking and you ran a stop sign – which is what happened to Seth Smiley when he was five years old, and someone hit the car he was in – you do have a personal injury case on your hands, just not a good one.

 (See above.
 This is huge.
-Often times, it’s the crux of the case.)
+Oftentimes, it’s the crux of the case.)

 Imagine that you’re making $50,000/year.
-Now, because of your auto accident injury, the doctors tell you can’t work for a year.
+Now, because of your auto accident injury, the doctors tell you you can’t work for a year.
 The real-world negotiations on this point are complex, but the math generally breaks down like this: You’ve suffered a year of lost wages, which means you’re entitled to the $50,000 you would have earned had someone not crashed into you.

 If you’re in an auto accident, we’re hoping that all that happens to you is that you get a bruise on your elbow.
 But the truth is that people get into horrific crashes.
 Cars roll off the highway.
 Motorcyclists slam into semis.
-And people suffer what is termed “hard injuries”: broken bones, spinal cord impact, or permanent nerve damage.
+And people suffer “hard injuries”: broken bones, spinal cord impact, or permanent nerve damage.

-When you get into an auto accident, not only could you end up in the hospital, but the aftershock of the crash could reverberate through many other aspects of your life.
-Let’s say you’re rendered incapable of working for 3-6 months.
+When you get into an auto accident, you could end up in the hospital, and the aftershock of the crash could reverberate through many other aspects of your life.
+Let’s say you’re incapable of working for 3-6 months.
 Depending on where you live and work, you may lose your job or your mortgage or even get a divorce.

-We don’t mean to sound like doomsday soothsayers, but we’ve seen it happen before.
+We don’t mean to sound like doomsday soothsayers, but we’ve seen it happen.
 A divorce, foreclosing on your house, ending up on the losing side of a custody battle – in some ways, these can be more expensive bills than anything a hospital can hand you.
 And if you have to pay them, you may be entitled to further compensation.

 If you get into an auto accident, two of the questions that you’ll have to face are A) “Was I at fault?” and B) “What are the damages?”
 But even if you have a good lawsuit and you’re entitled to payment, that payment may not be forthcoming anytime soon.